nasa/astrobee/doc/general_documentation/NASA_INSTALL.md

     source ~/.bashrc
     popd

-If you want to explicitly specify the build and install directories, use
+If you want to explicitly specify the workspace and install directories, use
 instead:

-    ./scripts/configure.sh -l -p $INSTALL_PATH -b $BUILD_PATH
+    ./scripts/configure.sh -l -p $INSTALL_PATH -w $WORKSPACE_PATH

+*Note: If a workspace is specified but not an explicit install distectory, install location will be $WORKSPACE_PATH/install.*

 ### Cross-compile build